AirshipCMS/angular-1.airshipcms.io/cms-content/angular-tutorial.md

 This will return an array of items.

 Each item contains a number of properties.
 The `fields` array is the only property used in this demo.
-The `fields` for the `elements` collection are "name", "image", and "description".
+The `fields` for the `elements` collection are "Name", "Image", and "Description".

 The response object structure is same as Page Fields, where each field contains these properties:
 ```